Green Lung & Spell, 11st April 2024, Pumpehuset, Copenhagen, Denmark

 Photo: Zoran www.sonic-shot.com

-Last year Richie Kotzen guested Pumpehusert in Copenhagen together with The Winery Dogs and shortly after band’s drummer Mike Portnoy announced his return to Dream Theater and Kotzen announced his European solo tour, where he was set to take a very same venue.
+Last year Richie Kotzen guested Pumpehusert in Copenhagen together with The Winery Dogs and shortly after the band’s drummer Mike Portnoy announced his return to Dream Theater and Kotzen announced his European solo tour, where he was set to take a very same venue.
 This of course puts The Winery Dogs on an indefinite hiatus.

 The Winery Dogs packed the place last year, but this chill Sunday evening in Copenhagen, the venue was only half filed.

-With no support band Kotzen and his band consisting of bassist Dylan Wilson and drummer Kyle Hughes took the stage and opened with “Losing My Mind” from Get Up, which this year celebrates its 20-year anniversary.
+With no support band, Kotzen and his band consisting of bassist Dylan Wilson and drummer Kyle Hughes took the stage and opened with “Losing My Mind” from Get Up, which this year celebrates its 20-year anniversary.

 Off the bat, the band sounded really good, although the levels on Kotzen’s voice did vary depending on where in the venue you were placed.
 But overall, there was a good balance to the band’s sound.

 But it didn’t seem to matter all that much, especially during the slower songs, the funky ones and of course during those mesmerising guitar solos.
-And speaking of guitar, Kotzen’s playing doesn’t really need an introduction and if you are familiar with it you know that it comes even more to life in a live setting.
+And speaking of guitar, Kotzen’s playing doesn’t really need an introduction, and if you are familiar with it, you know that it comes even more to life in a live setting.
 Last night’s show underlined that as well.
 Kotzen shines, whether he plays with The Winery Dogs, Smith/Kotzen or anyone else, but it’s as if he’s most in his element when performing solo.
 The focus is on him, and he thrives in it.
 At the same time, he’s backed by an outstanding rhythm section whose importance is crucial yet fairly anonymous.

-Also sonically, Kotzen’s live music and live band breathe more and there seems to be more room for music to bounce and groove.
+Also, sonically, Kotzen’s live music and live band breathe more and there seems to be more room for music to bounce and groove.
 There is generally something about one guitar, one bass and drums in a live setting and additionally so when it comes to bluesy, funky rock music Kotzen plays.
 Add to that eminent sound and what you get is a really present and warm musical experience.

-“Fooled Again” was a must, “Dogs” was utterly gorgeous and “Fear” with its extended guitar solo/jam section served as stepping stone for the band members to get more into the music, this evening.
+“Fooled Again” was a must, “Dogs” was utterly gorgeous and “Fear” with its extended guitar solo/jam section served as a stepping stone for the band members to get more into the music, this evening.
 “Doin’ What the Devil Says to Do” and the first song of the encore “Remember” had shivers-up-the-spine quality to them.

 MR_horns